Kiirsti Owen

 Kiirsti Owen - Wildlife Biologist

-Kiirsti completed her Master of Science degree at the University of Windsor with research in Costa Rica looking at bird community recovery in regenerating tropical dry forests and vocal behaviour of Rufous-and-White Wrens.
-She completed her PhD at the Universities of New Brunswick and Acadia where she studied how wetland birds use human-creatd landscapes in Atlantic Canada (e.g. Nelson’s Sparrows nesting in agricultural fields).
-After completing her PhD, Kiirsti returned to the west coast where she now works as a wildlife biologist.
-Sometimes she puts down her binoculars long enough to enjoy other activities, including trail running, hiking, and volunteering.
+Kiirsti completed her Master of Science degree at the University of Windsor with fieldwork in Costa Rica looking at bird community recovery in regenerating tropical dry forests and vocal behaviour of Rufous-and-White Wrens.
+She then completed her PhD at the University of New Brunswick and Acadia University where she studied how wetland birds use human-created landscapes in Atlantic Canada, such as Nelson’s Sparrows nesting in agricultural fields.
+After completing her doctorate, Kiirsti returned to the west coast where she now works as a wildlife biologist and lives on Vancouver Island.

 Trip Reports & Blogs